KoolLSL/lslforge/README.md

 ## Changelog

+* **0.1.10.20250605**
+    * Fixed issue with debugger where it couldn't properly locate the source to debug in some instances.
+    * Fixed an issue with llListSort where the handling for strided lists would cause unstrided lists to be jumbled.
+    * Fixed an issue with optimization of strings where un-encodable characters could make for invalid code (also fixes "\t" != llChar(9).)
+    * Fixed optimization to work in more cases that were being precluded.
+    * Updated Haskell and Cabal to be closer to modern.
+    * Added support for simulating JSON functions (llJson2List, llJsonGetValue, llJsonSetValue, llJsonValueType, llList2Json)
+    * Added support for simulating llReplaceSubString.
+    * Compiled only for win32 (not mac, linux)

 * **develop** (0.1.9.20250603)
     * Update Eclipse with this branch !
     * More functions and constants up to Simulator Release 2025-04-24 (e.g. llSetLinkGLTFOverrides()), thanks to [@ChloeConstantine](https://github.com/ChloeConstantine)